BoltzExchange/boltz-backend/docs/claiming-swaps.md

 ### Reverse Swaps

-Using the endpoint `POST /swap/reverse/{id}/claim`, Boltz gives you the values required to create an aggregated signature and broadcast a key path spend.
+Calling `POST /swap/reverse/{id}/claim` returns the values required to create an aggregated signature and broadcast a key path spend.

-In case Boltz is not cooperating, a script path spend can be done via witness structured like this:
+In case Boltz is not cooperating, a script path spend can be done via a witness structured like this:

 ```
 <signature>